Where Does Trash Go?

 Recycling Facilities & Composters

-Incinerators are large industrial furnaces that are specifically designed to burn municipal solid waste.
-The primary combustion chambers of these facilities are kept at a blistering 1,800 degrees Fahrenheit, hot enough to turn any amount of trash to ash.
-This process reduces the original volume of the waste by 95%, significantly reducing the amount of landfill space needed.
-Incinerating MSW also produces surplus heat that can be used to provide both heat and electricity to the local grid.
+Waste-to-energy plants, also known as trash incinerators, are large industrial furnaces designed to burn municipal solid waste.
+They process 12.8 percent of national MSW.
+The primary combustion chambers of these facilities operate at a blistering 1,800 degrees Fahrenheit, hot enough to turn any amount of trash to ash.
+This process reduces the original volume of the waste by 95 percent, significantly reducing the need for landfill space.
+Incinerating MSW also produces surplus heat that can be used to generate both heat and electricity.

-Anaerobic digesters turn organic materials into useful things, like energy and fertilizer.
+Anaerobic digesters, a different form of waste conversion, turn organic materials into energy and fertilizer through a biological process using microorganisms.
 They are most commonly used on farms where organic waste is readily available, though some actively accept food waste from restaurants, grocery stores and entire communities.
-Digesters are also used by wastewater treatment plants to produce energy for the local power grid.
-Instead of using food or agricultural waste as a feedstock, they use organic-rich sewage.
+Wastewater treatment plants also use digesters to produce energy for the local power grid.
+Instead of using food or agricultural waste as a feedstock, they use organics-rich sewage.

 Waste Trends for the 21st Century

 So where does trash go?
 As it stands today, the majority of our garbage ends up in landfills.
-This is expected to change over the course of the 21st century as recycling facilities and waste-to-energy plants become far more cost-effective.
-Consumers in general are also becoming more conscientious of their carbon footprint and the amount of food and other resources wasted every day.
-Perhaps in the future, there will just be one answer to the question of where our trash goes: the recycling center.
+This is expected to change over the course of the 21st century.
+Not only are recycling facilities and waste-to-energy plants becoming more cost-effective, cities are setting zero waste goals and individuals are becoming more aware of their carbon footprint.